-Dr. Laura A. Millar is an independent consultant in records, archives, and information management and has also worked in publishing and distance education.
-She has consulted with governments, universities, colleges, professional associations, non-profit organizations, and other agencies in Canada and internationally.
-Recent projects include advising the Government of Alaska on the integration of the state's library, archives, and museum operations and working with the Government of Alberta's Environment Ministry to develop electronic record-keeping systems.
+Dr. Laura A. Millar is an independent consultant and scholar in records, archives, and information management and has also worked in publishing and distance education.
+She has consulted with governments, universities, colleges, professional associations, non-profit organizations, and other agencies around the world.
+Her work has ranged from advising the Government of Hong Kong on best practices in records and archives management to consulting with First Nations’ communities in the Canadian arctic on the preservation of indigenous sources of evidence.
 She was named the winner of the Society of American Archivists' 2011 Waldo Gifford Leland Award for Archives: Principles and Practices.
-She is the author of dozens of publications and conference presentations, and she has taught records and archives management in several universities, including the University of British Columbia, the University of Victoria, and the University of Toronto.
-She lives in Roberts Creek, British Columbia, Canada.
+She is the author of dozens of publications and conference presentations, and she has taught records and archives management in several universities in Canada and internationally.
+She lives with her husband in the community of Roberts Creek, on the Sunshine Coast of British Columbia, Canada.

 - About the Author

 The safeguarding of authentic facts is essential, especially in this disruptive Orwellian age, where digital technologies have opened the door to a post-truth world in which “alternative facts” can be so easily accepted as valid.
-And because facts matter, archives matter.
-In this urgent manifesto, archives luminary Millar makes the case that authentic and accurate evidence is crucial in supporting and fostering a society that is respectful, democratic, and self-aware.
-An eye-opening treatise for the general public, an invaluable resource for archives students, and a provocative call-to-arms for working professionals, Millar’s book
+And because facts matter, evidence matters.
+In this urgent manifesto, archives luminary Millar makes the case that authentic and accurate records, archives, data, and other sources of documentary proof are crucial in supporting and fostering a society that is respectful, democratic, and self-aware.
+An eye-opening treatise for the general public, an invaluable resource for archives students, and a provocative call-to-arms for information and records professionals, Millar’s book

 - explains the concept of evidence and discusses the ways in which records, archives, and data are not just useful tools for our daily existence but also essential sources of evidence both today and in the future;